Baltoli/project-docs/notes/log.md

 * Architectural / microarchitectural effects are important - what metrics get worse running under TESLA?
 Which ones make sense to measure in a benchmark context?

+## 29/4/2017

+* Looking into gathering performance metrics for the echo server implementations to see where performance degradation is coming from.
+* Things to explore:
+  * Time taken to echo data into `/dev/null`
+* Observations:
+  * Bulk transfer rate plateaus for both the static and instrumented versions
+  * Through the scaling up and plateau components, relative throughput constant
+* So throughput can be measured by sending large files through the server - how does running with performance probes enabled change this?
+* Quick back-of the envelope test to see how running with the instructions counter looks.
+There does seem to be some effect on relative performance - the instrumented server gets 63.3% average under no pmcstat, but drops to 60.7% under pmcstat.
+Relative throughput does remain constant over file sizes, however.
+* Even with very large files, the maximum throughput demonstrated by each server seems to remain constant - same as existing benchmarks, suggests peak performance.
+No degradation from continuous usage / lots of data, or from multiple connections.
+* Next step is to pick the counters to actually measure.
+  * Cache misses (data / instruction?)
+  * Branch mispredictions
+* Also need to work out what the best way of actually gathering data is.
+* Can use `pmcstudy -L` to get the actual name of things that didn't want to run before.
+* First possible performance indicator - instrumented version is doing a lot more memory accesses than the statically analysed version.
+Need to look at cache behaviour as well.
+* Consistent across cache levels - the instrumented version performs roughly twice as many loads as the static version.
+* More stores as well, but not quite 2x as is the case for loads.
+Generally, lots more memory operations for the instrumented version.
+* More culprits - branch misprediction is much higher in the instrumented version.
+Primary source of this is inside TESLA library code.
+* Should also be doing these comparisons with the unmodified version and the halfway-analysed version.
+* Obvious increase in number of instructions executed - the instrumented version retires newarly twice as many when receiving a 100M file.
+Same places are the cause of this as callgrind indicated earlier - strcmp inside libtesla for both memory and CPU cycles.
+* Binaries for the static version actually turn out to be smaller than those of the unmodified version - suspect this is due to the differences in build process (i.e. being able to do whole program optimisation on them).
+* So we have data showing slowdown consistently over the 4 versions of the server as expected.
+Now let's run them under `pmcstat` with counters enabled so that we can see how benchmark performance changes.
+* Counters to be used:
+  * No of loads (total, L1, L2, LL)
+  * No of stores
+  * No of instructions retired
+* First step is to get a picture of how enabling these counters will change performance.
+Second step is to actually gather data and see where performance is hit.
+* Enabling these counters doesn't seem to have a major influence on performance.
+  No consistent swing up or down for relative performance, all differences within 2%.
+Seems to be the case that we can run these probes without too much impact on performance.
+* How best to gather data?
+Need to get info per file sent, so can't automate as easily.
+* Memory behaviour seems consistent across versions - hits go proportionately to the same places, but there's just a lot more of them in the static / instr versions.
+Across data size as well as versions.
+* Instrumented version does ~240% the loads the unmodified version does, which in fact holds for instructions in general.
+* In terms of the number of instructions executed, the static and instr versions are very similar over the portions they share - both do about the same amount of work in sunrise / sunset.
+The difference comes from the instrumented version doing twice as much again on updates.
+* Haven't yet diagnosed any behaviour in which the instrumented version is "worse" than the default version except in the *amount* of work it ends up doing - should try again tomorrow with different metrics (more instruction related? pipeline stalls?), as the memory profiles are very similar.
+* A first look at whether the sunrise / sunset costs could be removed isn't promising - because lifetimes are shared between automata, there's no easy way to tell whether they can be omitted at instrumentation time (as opposed to the actual instrumentation code, which is tied to a usage).